Ideas

 Dough stretching close-up → filling placement → folding rhythm → tray after tray → final beauty shot of finished batch

-Food ASMR consistently outperforms produced content.
+Food ASMR often feels more natural than produced content.
 The repetitive sounds and visuals are calming, and the "no music" hook signals authenticity.

 Generate Restaurant Reels Scripts Instantly